Affinity Dental Group – Edmonton & Sherwood Park AB

-By the age of 7, the first adult molars erupt, establishing the back bite.
+By the age of 7, the first adult molars are erupting, establishing the back bite.
 During this time, an orthodontist can evaluate front-to-back and side-to-side tooth relationships.
 For example, the presence of erupting incisors can indicate possible overbite, open bite, crowding or gummy smiles.
 Timely screening increases the chances for a beautiful smile.

 What are the advantages of interceptive treatment?

 Some of the most direct results of interceptive treatment are:

 - Creating facial symmetry through influencing jaw growth

 - Reducing the risk of trauma to protruding front teeth

 - Preserving space for unerupted teeth

 - Reducing the need for tooth removal